 So the amplification process of amplifiers is inherently analog, but many amps have digital audio inputs and outputs.
 What's the deal?

 Well, digital audio has its benefits.
 Beyond its ease and forgiveness in editing, mixing and otherwise manipulating (there's no undo button when splicing tape), digital audio has become incredibly popular for the consumer.
 From CDs to digital playback devices like smartphones and computers to streaming, digital audio is king.

-So, analog audio is necessary for amplification and is ultimately what is converted to and from sound (microphones, pickups convert sound into analog audio while headphones and loudspeakers convert analog audio into sound).
+So, analog audio is necessary for amplification and is ultimately what is converted to and from sound (microphones and pickups convert sound into analog audio, while headphones and loudspeakers convert analog audio into sound).
 Conversely, digital audio is much better for working with and storing.